-Counselors understand the details of Federal Tuition Assistance and can make sense of your GI Bill questions.
-They can help you find a military-friendly school that offers your area of study and get you on course to complete your degree.
+Counselors understand the details of federal tuition assistance and can make sense of your GI Bill questions.
+They can help you find a military-friendly school that offers your area of study and gets you on course to complete your degree.

 To talk to a GSC education counselor, call 866-628-5999 or email the Guard Support Center.

-GSC counselors can also assist you with other helpful resources, like:
+GSC counselors can also assist you with other helpful resources, including:

-Dependent Resources — Dependents of National Guard Soldiers are eligible for a number of educational and counseling services at no cost.
+Dependents of National Guard Soldiers are eligible for a number of educational and counseling services at no cost.
 In addition, dependents may qualify for adult basic skills development and CLEP/DSST testing.
-Some GI Bill benefits may also be transferred from qualified Guard Soldiers to immediate Family members.
+Some GI Bill benefits may also be transferred from qualified Guard Soldiers to immediate family members.

 For additional information about any of the National Guard's education counseling services, contact your state education services officer (ESO).